-Merger Control Comparative Guide - - China
+Merger Control Comparative Guide

 5.2 What are the procedural steps for negotiating and submitting remedies?
 Can remedies be proposed at any time throughout the review process?

-If SAMR is concerned that a transaction may have anti-competitive effects or the potential for such effects, it communicates this to the parties making the notification.
+If SAMR is concerned that a transaction may have anti-competitive effects or the potential for such effects, it will communicate this to the parties making the notification.
 Subsequently, the notifying parties have the opportunity to suggest remedies to address SAMR's concerns.
-SAMR:
+SAMR will:

-- evaluates these proposed remedies, taking into account their effectiveness, feasibility and timeliness; and
+- evaluate these proposed remedies, taking into account their effectiveness, feasibility and timeliness; and

-- informs the notifying parties of its assessment.
+- inform the notifying parties of its assessment.

-If SAMR determines that the proposed remedy plan is insufficient to alleviate the competition concerns associated with the transaction, it enters into negotiations with the parties.
+If SAMR determines that the proposed remedy plan is insufficient to alleviate the competition concerns associated with the transaction, it will enter into negotiations with the parties.
 Typically, this process involves multiple rounds of written or oral discussions, with the goal of crafting measures that effectively address competition concerns while permitting the transaction to proceed.

 The timing for proposing remedies is a case-specific matter.
 If a transaction is anticipated to raise competition concerns, the parties can engage in discussions with SAMR regarding potential issues and proposed remedies before SAMR formally expresses its concerns.
 Given that remedy negotiations with SAMR can be time consuming, it is advisable for the parties to prepare a remedy proposal and commence negotiations with SAMR promptly.
 In cases where multiple jurisdictions may impose remedies, it is crucial to coordinate the content and approval processes for remedy plans across various jurisdictions.